bsolomon1124/misc/git.md

 To reiterate, `git rm` is not deleting the physical file itself; it is removing Git's reference to it.

+> Note: If you modified the file and added it to the staging area already, you must force the removal with the `-f` option.

 Similarly, `git mv` moves or renames a file or a directory within the repository.

 ## History: `git log`